mixpanel/docs/pages/docs/access-security/single-sign-on/jumpcloud.md

 ![JumpCloud Info Image](/jumpcloud1.png)

-Optionally toggle “Require Users to Log In using SSO” to prevent your users from using a username and password to log in.
+Optionally toggle "Require Users to Log In using SSO" to prevent your users from using a username and password to log in.
 Click **Enable**.
 Organization owners and admins will still be able to log in using username and password if SSO is not set up correctly.

 ### SCIM
 Use SCIM with JumpCloud at your own risk.
 There have been problems reported with the JumpCloud setup process hard deleting users unexpectedly.